davidfowl/DocsStaging/Pipelines.md

 ❌ **Infinite loop**

-The below logic may result in an infinite loop if the `Result.IsCompleted` but there's never a complete message in the buffer.
+The below logic may result in an infinite loop if the Result.IsCompleted is true but there's never a complete message in the buffer.

 ```C#
 // These code samples will result in data loss, hangs, security issues and should **NOT** be copied.
 They exists solely for illustration of the gotchas mentioned above.